 This is because the quotes that you share may not fit well with your recipient.
 Also, if the quote is not chosen cautiously, it could go against your company’s values and ethos.

-So, to be on the safer side, don’t include preachy motivational quotes in the email signature.
+So, to be on the safer side, don’t include preachy motivational quotes in the email signature template.

 4. Don’t divulge too much personal information

-An email signature gives information that is slightly more than your actual signature which says only your name.
-It tells who you work with, your designations, professional certifications and the company you work with.
-It is also common practice to include social media icons that direct to your personal handles.
+An email signature template gives information that is slightly more than your actual signature which says only your name.
+It tells who you work with, your designations, professional certifications, and the company you work with.
+It is also common practice to include a company logo, social media link icons, call to action, contact details that direct to your personal handles.

 Divulging more personal information on your email signature is not an ideal practice.
 First of all, it will elongate the email signature, which could look on various screen sizes.
 Combine that with a poorly designed email signature and you are bound to irk your recipient than impress them.